|Type||Core Lecture (9CP)|

 - Evaluation of user interfaces

-- “I have successfully completed the exercises of UID 2016, but have not passed the final exam.
+- “I have successfully completed the exercises and projects of HCI in winter term 2017/18, but have not passed the final exam.
 Can I just write the exam?”

 |Date & Time||Place||Tutor|